hosam-hubspire/react-native-upload/example/backend/README.md

 # Backend API for Chunked Upload Example

-This is a Node.js/Express backend that provides AWS S3 multipart upload APIs for the React Native chunked upload example app.
+This is a Node.js/Express backend that provides AWS S3 multipart upload APIs for the React Native `react-native-chunk-upload` example app.
+It supports both AWS S3 (production) and LocalStack (local development).

 ## Features